wardi/jsonsquared/README.md

  | 14, 18, | blue

+### Empty lists

-Empty lists in JSON Squared are written as a single delimiter with nothing in front.
+Empty lists in JSON Squared are written as a delimiter with nothing (or only whitespace) on either side.

 name | pets[,]
 --- | ---